 IBC Cleaning System

-The cleaning of IBCs is a common application in many industries.
-Often, specialist external companies are used to take away and clean IBCs or companies may clean them manually in-house.
-The IBC Cleaning Station system from SNP allows for the quick, safe and effective cleaning of IBCs
+The cleaning of IBCs is a common application in the food industry.
+Often, specialist external companies are used to take away and clean IBCs.
+The IBC Cleaning Station system from SNP allows for the quick, safe, and effective cleaning of IBCs

 This system consists of: